Chelsea DeBoer Shocked Over ‘RHOBH’ Drama: ‘Teen Mom’ Star Hooked On Bravo?

 “Right?!?
 She seems so sweet,” Chelsea DeBoer wrote back, sharing that she was in shock over how Erika Girardi reacted after Eileen Davidson made a comment about her son.

 It wasn’t a comment specifically about Erika’s son, who hadn’t been on The Real Housewives of Beverly Hills before, but more of a general statement.
 Girardi may have been a little harsh towards Dorit Kemsley over panty-gate, and Davidson said that at least she hadn’t killed her son – pointing out that she may have overreacted.
-Erika broke down completely, as her son is indeed a police officer and he could be killed when he goes out to work every night.
+Erika broke down completely, as her son is indeed a police officer, and he could be killed when he goes out to work every night.

 Still trying to keep warm and cozy?
 Order your XOXO Chelsea x @mykitsch beanie before it's too late! ????